V. PROVISION OF SERVICES

 Specific areas to be addressed in the study are land use mix,

 the overall character and pattern of future development.
 Design guidelines and ordinances will also be

 developed to implement the preferred development character and pattern in the

-TASK 5.96 City of Schenectady: Nott Terrace/Veeder Avenue Conceptual Plan
+TASK 5.96 City of Schenectady: Nott Terrace/Veeder Avenue Conceptual Plan (TIP funded, new task)

 The City of Schenectady requests assistance in developing a streetscape concept